-Neglecting to clean the kettle for long periods of time could lead to damage of the appliance and the need of deep cleaning that may not prove successful after all.
+Neglecting to clean the kettle for long periods of time could damage the appliance and the need for deep cleaning that may not prove successful after all.
 Limescale build-up is the biggest problem, which causes higher electricity consumption as the kettle takes longer to warm up the water.
 In addition, limescale affects the H2O quality, which tends to worsen the longer the kettle is not cared for.

 Given that limescale is formed after hard water is boiled and left in a kettle, the best way to avoid the problem is not to leave the liquid to sit in the appliance.
 Also, using the kettle for cooking calls for more extensive cleaning.
-As for cleaning frequency, it mainly depends on the area you live in and the quality of the water there.
-Better inspect your kettle weekly and if notice any hard white deposits, get to work right away.
+As for cleaning frequency, it mainly depends on the area you live in and the water quality there.
+Expert cleaners suggest you inspect your kettle weekly, and if you notice any hard white deposits, get to work right away.

 Effective homemade methods for cleaning and descaling a kettle